Physical Therapy Treatments For Tennis Elbow

 For example, they may ask you to gently tense or stretch sore muscles in order to identify the location of the problem.

-Then, your therapist will try to figure out if there is an underlying condition like muscle weakness that may have exacerbated the problem.
+Then, your therapist will try to figure out if there is an underlying condition, such as muscle weakness, exacerbating the problem.

 Physical Therapy Treatments For Tennis Elbow

-Physical therapy treatment can be very effective for tennis elbow.
+Physical therapy treatment is a very effective solution for tennis elbow.

-This is because it is important to address an acute case of tennis elbow as early as possible, while also correcting the muscle weakness and bad habits that may have led to it.
+Therefore, we’ll work with you to address the immediate symptoms of tennis elbow as early as possible, while also correcting the muscle weakness and bad habits that have contributed to it.

 Now, let’s find out more about what this treatment process looks like.